Skip to content

 Plan your visit

 The Temple Mount sits a few minutes’ walk from the Western Wall, the Church of the Holy Sepulchre and the Old City markets — see the full Jerusalem guide to string them together, and the 3-day Jerusalem itinerary for timing.
-Because hours are tight and unpredictable, many visitors join a guided Old City tour that builds the Temple Mount window into the morning.
-Cover your head and shoulders for nearby holy sites too, and read our first-time-in-Israel guide before you go.
+Because the hours are tight and unpredictable, many visitors join a guided Old City tour that builds the Temple Mount window into the morning, then continues to the Western Wall and Christian Quarter once the compound closes to non-Muslims.
+Keep your head and shoulders covered for the nearby holy sites too, and read our first-time-in-Israel guide before you go.
+For a comprehensive pre-visit briefing — what you can and cannot access, exact entry rules, dress code, and historical context — see the Temple Mount / Haram al-Sharif non-Muslim visitor guide.

 Tours that visit Temple Mount & Dome of the Rock